calliope-project/calliope/docs/migrating.md

 Carrier tiers were only used in `conversion_plus` technologies, yet led to a whole new model dimension.
 Additionally, `carrier_ratios` could be easily confused due to the complex nature of their application.
 With the [removal of the `conversion_plus` base class](#supply_plus-and-conversion_plus-technology-base-classes), we have simplified how multiple carriers in/out are defined.
-To achieve the same functionality as carrier tiers/ratios offered, you will need to apply your own custom math.
+To achieve the same functionality as carrier tiers/ratios offered, you will need to apply your own math.

-One form of carrier flow interactions is still possible without custom math.
+One form of carrier flow interactions _is_ still possible using only the pre-defined math.
 This is where there is a choice between inflow/outflow carriers instead of one carrier inflow/outflow _requiring_ the inflow/outflow of another carrier.
 You can do this with flow efficiencies indexed over carriers rather than using `carrier_ratios`.

-For instance, here's how you represent a reversible heat pump without custom math:
+For instance, here's how you represent a reversible heat pump without additional math:

 === "v0.6"